-There is a full oil fired wet central heating system supplying radiators throughout.

-Domestic hot water is provided by the combination boiler together with electric immersion, fitted to the hot water tank, which is located within an under stair cupboard.
+There is a wood pellet boiler supplying radiators throughout.
+Domestic hot water is provided by the central heating boiler together with an electric immersion fitted to the hot water tank which are located within the lower ground floor office/boiler room.